Buddhist symbolism

-Buddhist symbolism is the use of symbols (Sanskrit: pratīka) to represent certain aspects of the Buddha's Dharma (teaching).
-Early Buddhist symbols which remain important today include the Dharma wheel, the Indian lotus, the three jewels, Buddha footprint, and the Bodhi Tree.
+Buddhist symbolism is the use of symbols (Pali: patīka) to represent certain aspects of the Buddha's Dhamma (teaching).
+Early Buddhist symbols which remain important today include the Dhamma wheel, the Indian lotus, the three jewels, Buddha footprint, and the Bodhi Tree.

 Buddhism symbolism is intended to represent the key values of the Buddhist faith.
-The popularity of certain symbols has grown and changed over time as a result of progression in the followers ideologies.
-Research has shown that the aesthetic perception of the Buddhist gesture symbol positively influenced perceived happiness and life satisfaction.
+The popularity of certain symbols has grown and changed over time as a result of the evolution of its followers' ideologies.
+Research has shown that the aesthetic perception of Buddhist symbols positively influenced perceived happiness and life satisfaction.

 Anthropomorphic symbolism depicting the Buddha (as well as other figures) became very popular around the first century CE with the arts of Mathura and the Greco-Buddhist art of Gandhara.
 New symbols continued to develop into the medieval period, with Vajrayana Buddhism adopting further symbols such as the stylized double vajra.
 In the modern era, new symbols like the Buddhist flag were also adopted.